sergioaten/py-azure-role-assignments/README.md

 ## Command-line Arguments:
 - `-n, --principal-name`: Principal name to get role assignments for
-  - user -> Search by UPN
-  - group -> Search by Group Name
-  - servicePrincipal -> Search by Service Principal Name
 - `-t, --principal-type`: Principal type (choices: user, group, servicePrincipal).
+  - user -> Search by UPN in principal-name argument.
+  - group -> Search by Group Name in principal-name argument.
+  - servicePrincipal -> Search by Service Principal Name in principal-name argument.
 - `-s, --subscription-id`: (Optional) Subscription ID to get role assignments for.
 If not provided, role assignments for all subscriptions will be checked.
 - `-o, --output`: (Optional) Output file format.
 It will create output.csv/json file in the current directory (choices: json, csv).